phanipulagala619/Text-Summarization/README.md

 Why text summarization ?</br>

-    Text summarization reduces the reading time</br>
+    Text summarization reduces the reading time
-    Makes selection process much easier</br>
+    Makes selection process much easier
-    Improves effectiveness of indexing</br>
+    Improves effectiveness of indexing
-    Autometic text summarization is less bias than humans</br>
-    With the Autometic text summarization, the number of documents to be proceeded increases</br>
+    Autometic text summarization is less bias than humans With the Autometic text summarization, the number of documents to be proceeded increases